vivekVells/HTMLCodeGeneratorFromUI/README.md

 ### Example:
-- Consider Gooogle Docs -> User inputs the heading "Heading 1" then on side pane, the HTML code should be generated like below
+- Consider a web UI like Gooogle Docs -> User inputs the heading "Heading 1" then on side pane, the HTML code should be generated like below

 ```
 <!DOCTYPE html>